GetStream/stream-video-android/development.md

 ## Architecture

+### API calls

-* StreamVideoImpl makes the API calls to the coordinator
+* StreamVideoImpl makes the API calls to the coordinator.
+Internally there are 4 retrofit APIs it calls
-* Call object maintains state and is updated based on events
+* CallClient makes the API calls to the SFU on the edge

+### State management

+* All events are routed via the StreamVideoImpl.subcribe method.
+Both the SFU & Coordinator events
+* Based on these events the following state is updated: client.state, call.state, member and participant state
+* client.fireEvent is used for firing local events and testing
+* client.handleEvent updates client state, call state and after that calls any listeners

+### WebRTC layer

+### Compose